Ex-cop says he thought he saw a gun when he shot black teen

 A prosecution witness has said that after the shooting, he heard Rosfeld say repeatedly, "I don't know why I shot him.
 I don't know why I fired."
 But another prosecution witness said he heard the officer ask, "Why did he do that?
 Why did he take that out of his pocket?"

 Rosfeld fired three bullets into Rose after pulling over an unlicensed taxi he suspected — correctly, as it turned out — to have been involved in a drive-by shooting.
-Rose, a passenger in the car, was shot in the back as he fled.
+Rose, a passenger in the car, was shot in the back, arm and side of his face as he fled.

 Rosfeld followed proper procedure that day, according to defense witness Clifford W. Jobe Jr., a retired state trooper and use-of-force expert.